ocaml-ppx/ppx_deriving/README.md

     <src/*>: package(ppx_deriving.std)

-If you are using another buildsystem, just make sure it passes `-package ppx_deriving_whatever` to ocamlfind.
+If you are using another buildsystem, just make sure it passes `-package ppx_deriving.whatever` to ocamlfind.

 Usage
 -----